We are closely monitoring the COVID-19 pandemic, and we are here to help you through temporary or extended financial hardship.

 planned outage page.

 Governor Hogan has ordered all non-essential businesses to close.
 If you plan to pay your BGE bill at a walk-in payment location, please call the location ahead of time to confirm their hours of operation.
 Site telephone numbers can be found by using BGE’s

 online payment site locator.
 Please call ahead to reduce your time out of your home.

 We are committed to performing our critical role, delivering safe and reliable energy to our business customers.
 We have robust plans to ensure continued electric and natural gas service and do not foresee any issues meeting our customers’ energy needs.

 Importantly, BGE is

-suspending business service disconnections and waiving new late payment charges at least until May 1 and will be working with customers on a case-by-case basis to establish
+suspending business service disconnections and waiving new late payment charges for qualifying businesses through July 1, 2020, and will be working with customers on a case-by-case basis to establish